Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Simulation details

 \section{Simulation details}

 All weight updates were implemented using Adam with default parameters~\cite{Kingma2015}.
 All Adam learning rates are optimized by picking the best one within $\{5e-5, 1e-4, 2e-4, 5e-4, 1e-3, 2e-3, 5e-3 \}$ for every learning rule and task.
 For ModProp, the best value of hyperparameter $\mu$ (Eq.~\ref{eqn:approx1}) was picked within $\{0.2, 0.25, 0.3, 0.35, 0.4, 0.45, 0.5 \}$.
 For every learning rule and task, we removed the worst performing run quantified by area under the learning curve.
 We note that while input, recurrent and output weights are all being trained, the nonlocality issue (Eq.~\ref{eqn:s_triple}) only applies to training input and recurrent weights.
 Thus, all approaches update output weights using backpropagation, and approximations apply to training input and recurrent weights.
+As stated, we repeated runs with different random initialization to quantify uncertainty and weights were initialized similarly as in~\cite{Bellec2018}.

 We used alignment angle to quantify the similarity between two vectors.
 The alignment angle $\theta$ between two vectors, a and b, was computed by $\theta=acos(\|a^Tb\|/\|a\|\|b\|)$.
 The alignment between two 2D matrices was computed by flattening the matrices into vectors.